michielbouw/react-typescript-yarn-lerna-monorepo-eslint-prettier-boilerplate/README.md

 ### Adding / removing packages

-To add a new package
+To add a new package create a new folder in under `packages` and copy the<br>
+`.eslint.json`, `package.json`, `tsconfig.json` from another similar project in here.<br>
+After that you can setup your project how you like it.

+(you can also extend the custom scripts from the main `package.json`<br>
+or already include in as dependency for another package).

 After changing the packages run `yarn clean && npx lerna bootstrap` to clean & reinit the workspaces.